splunk/public-o11y-docs/rum/rum-use-case-library/use-case-monitoring.rst

 Summary
 ==============

-In this use case, Kai identified problems on the Buttercup Industries website performance by doing the following:
+In this scenario , Kai identified problems on the Buttercup Industries website performance by doing the following:

-* Monitoring the Web Vitals in the Application Summary Dashboard and identifying that that LCP was really slow.
+* Monitoring the Web Vitals in the Application Summary Dashboard and identifying that LCP was really slow.

 * Investigated the data in Tag Spotlight and discovered there was a loading problem.